danjohnson3141/Jekyll-Test/events/DELETE-event_notes-id.md

 <!-- --- title: DELETE /event_notes/:id -->

-Removes one event_notes record for the user.
+Removes **one** event_notes record record from the database.
+The active user is only able to remove records for which they are the creator.

 =
 ####Authentication: